Actions

 “Ilya,” he warned.

-“Sorry,” Ilya said immediately, hands up in a picture of innocence.
+“Sorry,” Ilya said immediately.
 “Continue, Captain.”

 Shane answered the next question with the calm, even tone of a man who has accepted that his life is a deeply annoying sitcom.